-A broker network does not merit the description if it demonstrates little or nothing in terms of constant interaction with and commitment to its members.
+A broker network scarcely merits the description, unless it can demonstrate almost daily personal interaction with and long-term commitment to its members.

-A broker network cannot be fully committed to its members interests, if it - or some other part of the same group - has conflicted interests and direct clients of its own.
-We don’t!
+No broker network can be fully committed to its members interests if, it - or another part of the same group - is conflicted by servicing direct clients, in competition to its membership.
+We don’t do that!

-TEn began as an Appointed Representative (AR) network, an FCA designation applying to a regulated network that sub-regulates its members.
-Therefore, we are both an overseer and facilitator of small brokers; working with them all on a daily basis.
+TEn began as an Appointed Representative (AR) network, an FSA (now FCA) designation, applying to a regulated network that sub-regulates its members.
+Therefore, we are both overseer and facilitator of member brokers; working closely with them all, typically on a daily basis.

-Because TEn is authorised to oversee the regulation of our AR member brokers, it follows that they do not need to be directly regulated themselves.
+Because TEn is authorised to oversee the regulation of our AR members, it follows that they do not themselves need to become directly regulated.

-TEn takes on, amalgamates and streamlines the unproductive and unprofitable parts of the small broker and seeks to achieve efficiencies, economies of scale and some measure of collective buying power.
+TEn takes on, amalgamates and rationalises the unproductive and unprofitable elements of the smaller broker and seeks to achieve efficiencies, economies of scale and a reasonable degree of collective buying power.
+With some success!

-Essentially, this is an outsourcing of things other than the client relationship, which remains firmly under the control and ownership of each AR/broker.
+Essentially, this is an outsourcing of all things other than the client relationship, which remain firmly in the control and ownership of each member AR/Broker.

-The TEn AR model is like a national broker in many ways - in terms of the back-office functions - but we are, we hope, a tad lighter on the politics.
+The TEn AR model is not unlike a national broker in many ways - in terms of its back-office functions - but we are, we hope, just a little lighter on the politics.

-We do not interfere with the client relationship and we work hard to deliver the up-side of consolidation (or rationalisation) - to clients, brokers and insurers alike - but with most of the down-side curtailed.
+We never interfere with the client relationship and we work very hard to deliver the up-sides of consolidation - we call it rationalisation - to clients, brokers and insurers alike.
+And with most of the down-sides somewhat curtailed.

-So far, our ARs typically consist of one, two or three man-bands, generally ex account executives, although there is now no reason why larger teams would not benefit equally, as a handful have.
+Our ARs are comprised maily of one, two or three person-bands, generally ex account executives, although there is now no reason why much larger teams would not benefit equally.
+As a handful already have.

-With the evolution of the AR model over time and the fact that many of our early start-ups are now established brokers, we believe that we can also offer a viable option to many currently directly regulated brokers who are willing to consider the AR approach.
+With the evolution of the AR model over time and, the fact that many of our early start-ups are now established brokers, we believe that we can also offer a viable AR alternative, to presently directly regulated brokers.
+Some of whom may be willing to consider the AR approach.

-This model provides a re-birth or renaissance for independent insurance brokers.
+This model would supposedly provide a re-birth or, indeed, a renaissance for independent insurance brokers.
+Just not yet alas.